plaguedbypenguins/splosh/README.md

 let me know if you want a RHEL6 "shared cgroup" version instead.
 * selinux (eg. on fedora) may disallow pam (and hence this tool) from automatically creating the top level dir. give it a go and see. you may need to make the top level "corral" cgroup for users separately at boot.

-Robin Humble
-plaguedbypenguins @ the usual gmail.com
+Robin Humble.  insert this github username @ gmail.com